Experience the gardens and landscapes of Sicily

-Sicily is an island with a diverse flora, history and culture.
-An educational tour by the University of Bristol Botanic Garden will explore the gardens, architecture and landscapes of the largest island in the Mediterranean Sea.
+An educational tour next month by the University of Bristol Botanic Garden will explore the gardens, architecture and landscapes of the largest island in the Mediterranean Sea.

 Rich in history and at a crossroads between East and West Mediterranean and the trade routes between Europe and North Africa, Sicily has had waves of invasion and settlement throughout the past 2,700 years.

 Much of this diversity can be seen in the architecture and historic ruins that are found throughout the island and the tour has been planned to explore the gardens, local flora and culture of Sicily.

 Nick Wray said: "This year's study tour travels to the stunning island of Sicily, where the spring flowers will be abundant and the temperature warm.